w1l238/DownTune/README.md

 ### Other Things
 There are many other tweaks and additions that have made their way into this new UI.
 Mess around in the app and you might see some of them!

+### Use of LLMs
+Yes, this project does use large language models (or AI) for rapid development and git commits, etc. Since this is a sensitive topic in online spaces if you don't want to use it due to this then that's your prerogative.
+If you still would like to try this out, by all means.

 ## Setup (Baremetal)